woden-engine/woden/README.md

 #### Windows and Linux

-Woden on windows requires a modern graphics card with support for at least one of the following two graphics APIs:
+Woden on Windows requires a modern graphics card with support for Vulkan.
-* Vulkan
-* OpenGL 4.5

 #### OS X